mattermost/docs/source/configure/deprecated-configuration-settings.rst

 **All team members**: Allow all team members to add and remove members.

-**Team Admins, Channel Admins, and System Admins**: Allow only Team Admins, Channel Admins, and System Admins to add and remove members.
+**Team Admins, Channel Admins, and System Admins**: Allow only team admins, channel admins, and system admins to add and remove members.

-**Team Admins, and System Admins**: Allow only Team Admins and System Admins to add and remove members.
+**Team Admins, and System Admins**: Allow only team admins and system admins to add and remove members.

-**System Admins**: Allow only System Admins to add and remove members.
+**System Admins**: Allow only system admins to add and remove members.

 +------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"RestrictPrivateChannelManageMembers": "all"`` with options ``"all"``, ``"channel_admin"``, ``"team_admin"``, and ``"system_admin"`` for the above settings, respectively. |